kubevirt/kubevirt.github.io/_posts/2019-11-11-Access-Virtual-Machines-graphic-console-using-noVNC.markdown

     app: virtvnc
   type: NodePort
 ```
+> **Note that this will make all your virtual machines vnc & console accessible to node network.**
 ## The Simple Way
 All the above procedures can be done by simply using one command:
 ```